lsaravia/DynamicForestExtinction/README.md

-# Dynamic forest extinction models
+# Dynamic forest extinction and fragmentation models

 * **ContactProcess2SpeciesCompetition.nlogo** A two-species contact model the species can have different birth death rates and dispersal distances.
  Dispersal is implemented with a power-law distribution.
 The model could be simulated here: